warning Coming soon – PHH Mortgage is changing its name! right arrow

 • a second appraisal is required by law.

-The Seller may require the borrower to reimburse the Seller for the actual cost of the appraisal; however, the borrowers cannot be charged a fee for a copy of their appraisal.
+The Client may require the borrower to reimburse the Client for the actual cost of the appraisal; however, the borrowers cannot be charged a fee for a copy of their appraisal.
 If this fee is shown on the Closing Disclosure, PHH will require a refund to the borrower prior to purchase.

-The Seller or any third party specifically authorized by the Seller (including, but not limited to appraisal companies, appraisal management companies, and correspondent lenders) shall be responsible for selecting, retaining, and providing for payment of all compensation to the appraiser.
-The Seller will not accept any appraisal report completed by an appraiser selected, retained, or compensated in any manner by any other third party (including mortgage brokers and real estate agents).
+The Client or any third party specifically authorized by the Client (including, but not limited to appraisal companies, appraisal management companies, and correspondent lenders) shall be responsible for selecting, retaining, and providing for payment of all compensation to the appraiser.
+The Client will not accept any appraisal report completed by an appraiser selected, retained, or compensated in any manner by any other third party (including mortgage brokers and real estate agents).

-There must be separation of a Seller’s sales or mortgage production functions and appraisal functions.
-An employee of the Seller in the sales or mortgage production function shall have no involvement in the operations of the appraisal function.
+There must be separation of a Client’s sales or mortgage production functions and appraisal functions.
+An employee of the Client in the sales or mortgage production function shall have no involvement in the operations of the appraisal function.

 Certain parties are prohibited from the following actions: